great-expectations/great_expectations/docs/getting_started/typical_workflow.rst

 This operation can be executed in one of the following compute environments (engines): Pandas, PySpark and an SQL database.
 This means that the evaluated dataset (or batch of data) can be a Pandas DataFrame, a PySpark DataFrame or a query result set.

-A Datasource is an object Great Expectations uses to connect to a compute environment (e.g., a Postgres database on a particular host).
+A :ref:`Data Datasource<datasource>` is an object Great Expectations uses to connect to a compute environment (e.g., a Postgres database on a particular host).

 Each You can have multiple Datasources in a project (Data Context).
 This is useful if the team's pipeline consists of, for example, both a Spark cluster and a Redshift database.